Home

 Tuna

 Thriving in South Carolina's Atlantic waters, tunas showcase a wide array of ten species, spanning both smaller and larger varieties–ranging from the little tunny to the impressive bluefin tuna.
-Common among all tunas is their distinct football-shaped body and robust tail, which help to make them.
+Common among all tunas is their distinct football-shaped body and robust tail, which help to make them effective predators.

 Flood Tide Fishing Charleston